jerryzhangdata/Oracle-to-Snowflake-Pipeline-With-Automated-Reporting/README.md

 ```

-Next, we create an **EC2 instance** to serve as the **SSH Server**, tunneling Oracle traffic securely to Fivetran.
-For this demo, we once again selected a **minimal compute and storage configuration** (t3.micro, 8 GiB) to minimize cost.
+Next, we create an EC2 instance to serve as the SSH Server, tunneling Oracle traffic securely to Fivetran.
+For this demo, we once again selected a minimal compute and storage configuration (t3.micro, 8 GiB) to minimize cost.

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%204%20(EC2%20SSH%20Server).png)

-For networking configuration, we create a new security group to allow inbound traffic on **TCP port 22 (SSH)** from the internet (in production, we would limit this to trusted IPs only).
+For networking configuration, we create a new security group to allow inbound traffic on TCP port 22 (SSH) from the internet (in production, we would limit this to trusted IPs only).
 To ensure the SSH server retains the same IP/hostname after stopping/restarting, we assign the server an **Elastic IP** (static public IP).

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%206%20(Elastic%20IP).png)

 We then connect to the EC2 instance in the Terminal using SSH.
-Per [Fivetran's SSH guide](https://fivetran.com/docs/connectors/databases/connection-options#sshtunnel), we configure a fivetran user and enter the **Public SSH key** into the .ssh directory.
+Per [Fivetran's SSH guide](https://fivetran.com/docs/connectors/databases/connection-options#sshtunnel), we configure a Fivetran user and enter the Public SSH key into the .ssh directory.

 ![alt text](https://github.com/jerryzhangdata/End-to-End-Oracle-to-Snowflake-Pipeline/blob/main/Images/Screenshot%205%20(EC2%20SSH%20Configuration).png)